idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/SPARQL-queries/Virtuoso/README.md

 3. Loading data into Virtuoso DB:

    - In order to use SPARQL to query data, first you need to load data into Virtuoso DB.
 In this example, we want to query the rdf (turtle) file named [simulate_data_collection_wf_model.ttl](https://github.com/idaks/DataONE-Prov-Summer-2017/blob/master/examples/simulate_data_collection/RDF-facts/simulate_data_collection_wf_model.ttl).
-Therefore, we have to move this RDF file into Virtuoso folder by the following command:
+Please make sure you got the latest turtle file (now is version 4).
+Then, we have to move this RDF file into Virtuoso folder by the following command:

          mv ~/Downloads/simulate_data_collection_wf_model.ttl /usr/local/Cellar/virtuoso/7.2.4.2/var/lib/virtuoso/db/simulate_data_collection_wf_model.ttl